-Surya Saxena is a former federal prosecutor and former in-house counsel who partners with clients to achieve their goals in government and internal investigations, and in white collar criminal cases.
+Surya Saxena is a former federal prosecutor and former in-house counsel who partners with clients to achieve their goals in government enforcement actions, internal investigations, white collar criminal cases, and complex civil litigation.

 An accomplished lead trial counsel, Surya has tried over a dozen cases before federal and state juries and argued multiple times before the Eighth Circuit Court of Appeals.
-He has led investigations as a prosecutor, an in-house attorney, and in private practice.
-Surya prides himself on his detailed, honest, and humble approach to representing your interests.
+He has led investigations and government enforcement matters as a prosecutor, an in-house attorney, and in private practice.
+Surya prides himself on his detailed and honest approach to representing your interests.
 He enjoys diving into the details of complex matters and distilling that complexity into clear recommendations for clients.

 Surya is also a member of Greene Espel’s Diversity, Equity, and Inclusion (“DEI”) Practice.
 Surya has been dedicated to providing evidence-based DEI training and solutions to organizations throughout his legal career.
 He has presented at CLEs, developed hiring and recruiting plans, and trained hiring committees on mitigating biases.
 Surya enjoys working with organizations to rethink their DEI plans and to implement structural changes that improve the recruitment, retention, and advancement of women and minorities.
 Minnesota Lawyer recognized Surya as a 2019 Diversity & Inclusion Honoree in recognition of his efforts.